Keep your boiler working even in the coldest weather with these tips from Which? Trusted trader, BeeXpress Plumbing and Heating.

 If so, you can try to unfreeze that pipe, and hopefully get your boiler up and running again.
 BeeXpress Plumbing and Heating's Ben Margulies gave us the following tips:

-This image is taken from BeeXpress’s YouTube video showing you how to unfreeze a condensate pipe.
+Watch BeeXpress’s YouTube video showing you how to unfreeze a condensate pipe.

 If unfreezing the pipe doesn’t resolve the issue for you.
 You will need to call in a heating-engineer.
 Which?
 Trusted Traders had endorsed heating specialists in your local area.
 Use our online search to find heating engineers local to you and read the reviews from previous customers to help find the right business for you.